double-speak/doublespeak.github.io/_poems_2021/interview-with-maria-dahvana-headley.md

   poem is about.
 I got a new window into it.
 So, the things that I lost in terms of my ability to just write all day, I gained in my ability to see through the eyes of the mothers in the <em>Beowulf</em> story.</p>\n"
 abio:
 tbio:
 language: English
 lang: en
 image: https://raw.githubusercontent.com/qgruber8/qgruber8.github.io/main/assets/images/images_21/interview.jpeg
+imagecredit: Chardonnay Needler
 origaudio:
 translaudio:
 edition: '2021'
-pagetype: submission
+pagetype: interview
-order: '16'
+order: '15'
 layout: poempage
 collection: poems_2021
 ---